Gmail Hacking and Security

 • Financial data: Invoices, bank statements, payment details

-The 6 most common hacking methods
+How hackers hack a Gmail account: The 6 most common hacking methods

 1. Phishing